A man and woman sit on couch looking at paper documents.

 Key Takeaways

-2. If you already have a credit card, see if a new card will complement your current one.
+3. If you already have a credit card, you may want an additional card with rewards that complement your current card.

 Why should you get a new credit card?

 • Earn rewards.
-Many credit cards offer cash back or miles rewards, and some cards offer bonus rewards in specific categories.
-A new rewards credit card may also complement an existing card, helping you earn rewards on purchases.
+Many credit cards offer cash back or miles rewards, and some cards offer additional rewards in specific categories.
+A new rewards credit card may also complement an existing card.
+For example, you may want a travel credit card in addition to your current cash back card.

 • Make a large purchase.
-Some credit cards have promotional 0% APR offers.
-You can use the new card to make a large purchase and pay off the balance without paying interest during the promotional period.
+Some credit cards have promotional low annual percentage rate (APR) offers for new cardmembers, which may help you make a large purchase and pay off the balance without high interest during the introductory period.

-• You get a referral.
+• Get a referral.
 You may want to consider a credit card if you received a referral from a trusted friend or family member.
-Some credit card companies offer bonus rewards to cardmembers for referring friends.
-Discover® Cardmembers, for example, can refer a friend and get a statement credit.1

 Did you know?